Wi-sc/NVF/README.md

 Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.

 ## Installation
 The nvf.yml file contains all necessary python dependencies for the project.
+You can conveniently create the environment.
 ```
 conda env create -f nvf.yml
 conda activate nvf
 ```
 To train the model, relavattive operations in point-transfomrer are needed.
 To extract meshes, meshUDF is needed.
 To test the model, pytorch3D, chamfer distance, earth mover distance are needed.
 The commands have been incorperated into create_env.sh.
-You can conveniently create the environment and install them with anaconda via runing the script:
+You install them with anaconda via runing the script:
 ```
 bash create_env.sh
 ```